mondeja/latex-ji18n/README.md

 ## Separation of data, style and layout

-This structure of directories is the workflow that imposes this utility working with it:
+Next structure of directories is the workflow that imposes this utility working with it:

 ```tree